bodleian/buildout.loris/README.md

 IIIF Validation
 ---------------

-You can do this via the website:
+This is done automatically in the docker CI.
+However, you can do this manually via the website:

 http://iiif-test.stanford.edu/